shaner1/PandS_Project/README.md

 ### Histogram

 The next aspect of the program I undertook was saving a histogram of each variable to .png.
-The individual file for this aspect of the program can be found in the repository named "hist.py" and "hist_log.py" & "hist_improve_log.py" are the relevant log files.
+A histogram is a visual representation of how the data points are distributed with respect to the frequency.The individual file for this aspect of the program can be found in the repository named "hist.py" and "hist_log.py" & "hist_improve_log.py" are the relevant log files.

 Generating these histograms proved to be the most difficult and time consuming single aspect of the program.
 The initial histograms were simple, but I decided I wanted to be able to differentiate the flower types in each histogram.
 After much reserach, I found the .loc function in Pandas that allowed me to group the flower types and assign them to variables, which could be called to create separate histogram.
 As I could now create histograms for certain characteristics of each flower type, I just needed to overlay the different histograms on top of each other to get a histogram for each characteristic that diffirentiated by flower type.